akirademoss/DjangoBackendTutorial/README.md

 # DjangoBackendTutorial
 This is a basic introduction to the Django Rest Framework.
 I've posted this here so I can easily refer to it accross machines.
-Note that I am running this on Linux Ubuntu 18.04 LTS
+Note that I am running this on Linux Ubuntu 18.04 LTS.
+Note that I did not create this tutorial, I am have simply gone through it and found it to be a particularly useful beginner guide and posted here for convenience sake.
+The original tutorial can be found at [Django for React/Angular/Mobile Apps](https://hackernoon.com/django-for-react-angular-mobile-apps-part-1-9d2804555ea8)

 #### Following the steps below, you should be able to reproduce the below screenshot:
 ![django](https://user-images.githubusercontent.com/8731829/48966253-a2becb80-ef82-11e8-949f-f10efadd1b8d.png)